nfes-org/nfes-org.github.io/_posts/2006-06-14-PetrophysicsforFieldDevelopmen.md

 ---
-title: Petrophysics for Field Development and Production Monitoring
+title: "Petrophysics for Field Development and Production Monitoring"
 tags: presentation
 ---